• Skip to main content

 Instructions

-• Preheat the oven to 350°F(177C°).
+• Preheat the oven to 350°F(177°C).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

 • Put the butter in a small pan and melt over medium heat until it is halfway melted.
 Take it from the heat and stir until it is all melted.
 Set aside.

 • Add the flour mixture in 2 batches and mix until incorporated.
+You can start with a whisk but you should continue with a spoon/spatula.

-• Stir in the chopped white chocolate and distribute evenly with a spatula or with your hands.
+• Stir in the chopped white chocolate chunks and distribute evenly with a spatula or with your hands.

 Notes